Robert Mouzillat: Pan Books

 In 1947 he became a director and participated in the development of publishing company Pan Books.
 With the support of the board of Pan Books he developed a means of exploiting a new printing technique, combining text with voice on disk.
 This took him into the use of the photographic process in printing.
-Alan Bott said of his appointment to the board of Pan Books "...the reason why I nominated you as a Pan Books Director is that you had provided excellent (not to say brilliant) service for us in Paris and that,in my opinion, it was a good thing for you to have the status of Director in dealing with officials and with the Heads of the production houses who do work for us."
+Alan Bott said of his appointment to the board of Pan Books "...the reason why I nominated you as a Pan Books Director is that you had provided excellent (not to say brilliant) service for us in Paris and that, in my opinion, it was a good thing for you to have the status of Director in dealing with officials and with the Heads of the production houses who do work for us."
 Simultaneous with this appointment he created two separate companies in Paris in publishing, Les Editions Albatross and Le Livre Universel.

 RoMo Stereoscopic Images

 In 1949 he founded SA Les Editions RoMo, of which he was the sole owner, to conceive and develop a camera to produce precision three-dimensional photographic images, identical to those recorded by the human eye.
-The camera, which has itself not been overtaken by modern technology, produced colour positive images.
+The camera produced colour positive images.
 Working with his father, Gustave, an engineer, they invented a camera with two lenses that operate on the principle of the human eye, taking left and right images that could be reproduced for viewing, both as 3D still images and movies.
 The negatives that were produced are in fact colour positives.

 Two types of cameras were developed which had the same optical characteristics but had different speeds of exposure.
 The first could produce a double image every 4 seconds with a shutter speed ranging from 1/2 second to 1/100 of a second.
 The second camera could produce 38 double images per second with a shutter speed ranging from 1/35th to 1/380th of a second.
 The size of the images were 12mm x 13mm with one metre of film taking 65 images.
 The images produced very high quality photographs in either monochrome or colour up to 300mm x 400mm.

 In 1958 his two-lens camera was presented at the Brussels World Trade Fair (Expo 58) where it was awarded the bronze medal.
 The publicity afforded by this success attracted the attention of Professor Roger Heim of the Muséum national d'Histoire naturelle.